EricMGS/speed-kombat/README.md

   HIGHLIGHT
 ```

-@Eric - I'm a reference
+@EricMGS - I'm a reference